xmlet/XsdParser/README.md

 <div align="justify">
     <ul>
         <li>
-            <a href="https://github.com/xmlet/XsdParser/issues/37" title="Trying to parse us-gaap taxonomy xsd, parser throws 'namespace for prefix 'xlink' has not been declared'">Issue 37</a>
+            <a href="https://github.com/xmlet/XsdParser/issues/37" title="Trying to parse us-gaap taxonomy xsd, parser throws 'namespace for prefix 'xlink' has not been declared'">Details</a>
             <b>Possible Breaking Change</b> - Changed DocumentBuilderFactory to be NameSpaceAware.
 Namespaces will now be validated.
         </li>
     </ul>